ohadico/BankService/README.md

 Bank service
 =========

-Simple bank service built in Python, to demonstrate the use of Kerberos Library Edit Add topics
+Simple bank service built in Python, to demonstrate the use of Kerberos Library